hhzl/com.sil.xindaiwen/README.md

     cd com.sil.xindaiwen
     npm install

-Add folder called 'lessonmaterial' with data in
+Add a folder called 'lessonmaterial' with data in
     src/assets

 It has to contain the subfolders